NSP4 (rotavirus)

-A transmembrane glycoprotein, NSP4 is organized into three main domains: a three-helical TM domain in the N-terminus (also a viroporin domain), a central cytoplasmic coiled-coil domain for multimerization, and an C-terminal flexible region.
+A transmembrane glycoprotein, NSP4 is organized into three main domains: a three-helical TM domain in the N-terminus (also a viroporin domain), a central cytoplasmic coiled-coil domain for multimerization, and a C-terminal flexible region.
 It can also be secreted out of the cell.
 As of 2019, only structures of the central domain, which is responsible for diarrhea, has been solved.
 It oligomerizes into dimeric, tetrameric, pentameric, and even higher-order forms.